In the Past, Everyone Will Be Famous

 .
 See also Nothing But Hits

 for a similar effect with music.
-When the time traveler themselves take the names of famous persons, it's I'm Mr. Future Pop Culture Reference
+When the time traveler themselves takes the name of a famous person, it's I'm Mr. Future Pop Culture Reference

 open/close all folders